 Unit 3: Non-Examination Assessment – Making Connections

-The unit provides the opportunity for a personal investigation on a chosen theme and texts, culminating in an extended essay of 2500-3000 words.
+The unit provides the opportunity for a personal investigation on a chosen theme in a literary and non-literary text of the student’s choice, culminating in an extended essay of 2500-3000 words.

-Students will be expected to achieve a grade 6 in English Literature and Language at GCSE.
+Students will be expected to achieve a grade 6 in English Literature or Language at GCSE.

-This A Level course offer clear progression from GCSE, this course allows students to build on the skills and knowledge already gained and prepare for their next steps.
-English Language and Literature A Level enhances applications to a wide variety of degree courses including from law, journalism, creative writing, business or English.
+This A Level course offers clear progression from GCSE allowing students to build on the skills and knowledge already gained and prepare for their next steps.
+English Language and Literature A Level enhances applications to a wide variety of degree courses including law, journalism, creative writing, business or English.